MatzoMT/cs1302-arcade/README.md

       The source code should be clean and free of special `diff` syntax before you save.
 Once an affected file is saved, you should stage and commit it.
-The merge conflict is not technically resolved untill all affected files are fixed, staged, and committed -- these can be individual commits or one single commit with all affected files on the stage.
+The merge conflict is not technically resolved until all affected files are fixed, staged, and committed -- these can be individual commits or one single commit with all affected files on the stage.